Learner Education During COVID-19

 Are learners required to be fully vaccinated against COVID-19 to attend placement at Sinai Health?

-Beginning September 7, 2021, learners at all campuses/locations of Sinai Health must report vaccination status to their sending college or university.
-Learners beginning placement between September 7 and October 15, 2021 must have at least one dose of COVID-19 vaccine to begin placement, and must obtain regular point of care rapid antigen testing (twice weekly at least 48 hours apart) until fully vaccinated.
-All learners beginning placement after October 15, 2021 must be fully vaccinated to receive a placement at Sinai Health.
-The sending college or university is required to notify Sinai Health if a learner has an approved medical exemption and requires accommodation.
+All learners beginning placement after October 15, 2021 must be fully vaccinated against COVID-19 to receive a placement at Sinai Health.
+The sending college or university is required to notify Sinai Health in advance if a learner has an approved medical exemption and requires accommodation.

 What should I do if I develop one of the symptoms of COVID-19?